EXPLAINER: Why did judge drop Rittenhouse gun charge?

 “I think it ought to have been mighty clear that I had big problems with this statute,” Schroeder said.
 “I made no bones about that from the beginning.
 And there always was access to the court of appeals all along here.
 Well, I guess that’s not fair for me to say because I was sitting on it.
 So shame on me.”

-Kenosha defense attorney Michael Cicchini, who is not involved in the case, said legal doctrine demands that when statutes aren’t clear they must be read in favor of the defense.
+Cicchini, who is not involved in the case, said legal doctrine demands that when statutes aren’t clear they must be read in favor of the defense.

 “This is the price the government must pay when it is incapable of drafting clear laws,” Cicchini wrote in an article discussing the doctrine.